Recipe

 | jq -r '.data.session_id')

-Install Spix, then turn this pattern into your own production flow.
+Install Spix, then adapt this recipe to your own flow.

-Use the docs to adjust the playbook goal, numbers, inboxes, and follow-up messages for your own customers, leads, patients, or operators.
+Use the docs to adjust the playbook goal, numbers, inboxes, and follow-up messages for your own contacts and channels.